seize-the-dave/vitalityfitness.info/content/our-prices.md

 <!--Added by Spud block booking for LIVE online PT-->
 ## Block Booking Prices

-If you would like to block book personal training sessions then the discounted prices, which are based on a minimum of 2 hours of personal training a week which are outside or at your home, are below:
+If you would like to block book personal training sessions then the discounted prices are below:

 <div class="container">
   <div class="card-deck mb-4 text-center">